peej/tripel-keyboard/README.md

-# Tripel - 60% keyboard PCB
+# Tripel - Ortholinear 60% keyboard PCB

-Tripel is a 15x4+1x5 key ortholinear keyboard PCB.
+Tripel is a 15 column ortholinear keyboard PCB.

-The goal of this project is to build a pro-micro powered ortholinear PCB that fits in a standard 60% tray mount case but built from sub-100x100mm PCB boards.
+The goal of this project is to build an all throughhole component, pro-micro powered ortholinear PCB that fits in a standard 60% tray mount case but built from sub-100x100mm PCB boards.

+Inspired by the modular PCB projects of [40Percent.club](http://www.40percent.club/) like the [Nori](http://www.40percent.club/2018/10/nori.html).

 ![PCB render](images/pcb-render.png)